 The Best-Smelling Option

 Instead of chemical exfoliants or ketoconazole, Philip B’s Anti-Flake shampoo uses zinc and coal tar to fight dandruff.
 They work to normalize your scalp’s natural oil production and slow down the rate at which scalp skin cells die and flake off.
 Philip B’s shampoo is perfect if your dandruff situation is mild to moderate, and I can’t get over how great it smells: like a hippie oil store.

 While most dandruff shampoos are at the very least a little bit drying, Sachajuan’s is actually moisturizing.
 It makes hair feel soft and the bottle is actually pretty (and not an embarrassing medicinal-looking thing).
 The shampoo uses salicylic and lactic acid to remove flakes, and a few different oils in the mix help soothe your scalp.
 Though this isn’t the most powerful dandruff fighter, using it is the most pleasant experience.

 If You Prefer Something More Natural

-This exfoliating shampoo is filled with peace of mind in the form of soothing, naturally derived oils like tingly peppermint oil, moisturizing castor oil, and the calming tea tree oil experts recommend for inflammation.
+This exfoliating shampoo will give you peace of mind in the form of soothing, naturally derived oils like tingly peppermint oil, moisturizing castor and coconut oils, and charcoal to draw impurities from the scalp and hair follicle.
 It also leaves a delicious minty-fresh scent in case you need an extra reminder that your scalp is truly clean.